johnpfay/EnergyPracticum2020/README.md

 * Course synopsis:
   * To take a central question and answer it using geospatial analysis.
+  * En route, learn about geospatial analysis and associated technologies.
 * Course themes: Workflows
   * Discuss the central question to a point of common understanding.
   * Translating the question into a set of actionable objectives